madprops/tower-breaker/README.md

 Flags must go after the main arguments.

---no-space: Removes spacing between items, for example "a,b" instead of "a, b".
+--no-spaces: Removes spacing between items, for example "a,b" instead of "a, b".

+--windows-linebreaks: By default the result will be separated by \n .
+Using this flag changes it to \r\n.